apache/apisix/docs/en/latest/terminology/consumer.md

 The example below shows how you can enable a Plugin for a specific Consumer.

-1. Create a Consumer, specify the authentication plugin `key-auth`, and enable the specific plugin `limit-count`:
+1. Create a Consumer, specify the authentication plugin `key-auth`, and enable the specific plugin `limit-count`.

     ```shell
     curl http://127.0.0.1:9180/apisix/admin/consumers \